 Recently I was training in the gym doing interval work on the treadmill for an hour, performing 15% hill intervals remaining at a pace of 10kph.
-The session was hell and every 90 second interval felt like hours of pain, my breathing was erratic, and I could feel that horrible pain as the lactic acid builds up in my legs, my arms and the taste of blood is present from the small capillary bleeds in my lungs which, lets me know my circulation systems is under a great degree of pressure.
+The session was hell and every 90-second interval felt like hours of pain, my breathing was erratic, and I could feel that horrible pain as the lactic acid builds up in my legs, my arms and the taste of blood is present from the small capillary bleeds in my lungs which, lets me know my circulation systems is under a great degree of pressure.

 My body and mind wanted the pain to be over, I wanted to stop but the little voice inside kept saying ‘just hang on for another 5 seconds, now 5 more, keep going you’re almost at 90 seconds’.
 Coming out of the 90 seconds of hell after the 7th interval I was in a world of pain and there was no holding this back, the gym could clearly see and hear how much I was struggling.
 After a couple of minutes at recovery pace an elderly woman, who’d been constantly looking at me with disapproving eyes said, ‘I think you should slow down, you shouldn’t exercise like that, sounds like you’re dying there’.
-I won’t tell you what I wanted to say to her, she was nice lady I’m sure so, I just gave her my best smile at that time.
+I won’t tell you what I wanted to say to her, she was a nice lady I’m sure so, I just gave her my best smile at that time.

 Once the workout was over and I was doing a recovery mile, it had occurred to me that everyone in the gym was looking over at some point and wondering what the hell I was doing.
 Body language and facial expressions tell you a lot, and I felt uncomfortable pushing myself when that’s clearly not the done thing in that place.
 Scanning the gym, I soon realised it was just me (at that time) who was pushing the physical boundaries whilst everyone else was there to do a few exercises, play with their phones, talk to friends and generally have a nice time.

-Now here’s the thing, the people I often see at the gym have not changed their appearance in anyway over the 12 months I’d been there, I know we all have different reasons for attending but outside of the people that just want to do some form of exercise to look after their health, everyone else is there to get some kind of fitness or aesthetic results.
+Now here’s the thing, the people I often see at the gym have not changed their appearance in any way over the 12 months I’d been there, I know we all have different reasons for attending but outside of the people that just want to do some form of exercise to look after their health, everyone else is there to get some kind of fitness or aesthetic results.
 I hold zero judgement if people want to do a little exercise then go home, each to their own and that’s good with me but, when it comes to results which, I know a lot of people want, many have the wrong perspective and approach in what they’re doing.

 The exerciser is the person who may be looking to achieve a specific goal and their approach is to use a number of different exercises they’ve been given to help them move towards their goal.
 Weight loss, improved cardiovascular fitness and enhanced physique conditioning.

-The Trainer is a person with a specific goal that holds a deep meaning to them and has a well formulated plan to navigate them to what they want to achieve.
+The Trainer, is a person with a specific goal that holds a deep meaning to them and has a well-formulated plan to navigate them to what they want to achieve.
 To put it bluntly, these guys are serious about achieving their goals!

-Neither of the two are good or bad, they just are.
-In this blog I’ll show you the huge difference between these two different characters and why one of them will always get to their goals and the other probably won’t.
+Neither of the two is good or bad, they just are.
+In this blog, I’ll show you the huge difference between these two different characters and why one of them will always get to their goals and the other probably won’t.
 I am sure you’ve already guessed by now which one does?
 But here’s the thing, where do you sit in these two dimensions?
 I write this to help you understand which character you are and what you can do about it.
 So, grab yourself a pen and take notes as I cover the following:

 Let us get to work!